Connemara National Park2549 Votes Currently Open

 There are numerous and popular picnic spots, winding nature trails, breath-taking mountain views, the Diamond Hill walks (get to the top, seriously; every Galway travel guide recommends it, and with good reason), a pretty children’s playground and even a classing tea-room at the visitor centre with hugely popular items on the menu.
 The visitor centre also has an exhibit: Man and the Landscape.

-Connemara National Park Information
+Connemara National Park Travel Tips

 - Visitor centre not open during winter.